-Data/Parameter EFBE, A,I, EFPE, A,I, EFLE, A,I, , Data unit t CO 2 e/MWh Description Emission factor for electricity consumption Equations (4), (5), (6) Source of data As per VT0011 Emission Factors for Electricity Systems Description of measurement methods and procedures to be applied As per VT0011 Emission Factors for Electricity Systems Frequency of monitoring/recording As per VT0011 Emission Factors for Electricity Systems QA/QC procedures to be applied For grids, follow QA/QC procedures in VT0011 Emission Factors for Electricity Systems.
-Deduct uncertainty according to instructions specific to the methodology used.
+Data/Parameter EF {BE,A,L} , EF {PE,A,L} , EF {LE,A,L} Data unit t CO 2 e/MWh Description Emission factor for electricity consumption in the baseline, project, and associated with leakage Equations (4), (5), (6) Source of data As per VT0011 Electricity System Emission Factors Description of measurement methods and procedures to be applied As per VT 0011 Frequency of monitoring/recording As per VT0011 QA/QC procedures to be applied For grids, follow QA/QC procedures in VT0011.
+Propagate uncertainty according to instructions specific to the VCS methodology used.
 Purpose of data Calculation of baseline, project, and leakage emissions Calculation method N/A Comments None

-Data/Parameter TDL BE,A,I , TDL PE,A,I , TDL LE,A,I , TDL PE, B Data unit Percent Description Mean technical transmission and distribution losses for providing electricity consumed in the project boundary Equations (4), (5), (6), (8), (9) Source of data Estimate Description of Estimate TDL using: measurement methods and procedures to be applied the most recent data available from the electricity grid to which the project is connected within the host country, region, or equivalent, or 2) the following default values: a) 20% for high TDL in project and leakage calculations, or when electricity consumption increases from baseline to project activities, and b) 3% for low TDL in baseline calculations, or when electricity consumption decreases from baseline to project activities.
-Estimate $TDL{load}$ for the distribution and transmission networks of the electricity grid at the same voltage as the connection to the project.
-The technical distribution losses should not contain other grid losses (e.g., commercial losses, theft).
+Data/Parameter TDL {BE,A,L} , TDL {PE,A,L} , TDL {LE,A,L} , TDL {PE,B} Data unit percent Description Mean technical transmission and distribution losses for providing electricity consumed in the project boundary in the baseline, project, and associated with leakage Equations (4), (5), (6), (8), (9) Source of data Estimate Description of measurement methods and procedures to be applied Estimate TDL using: the most recent data available from the electricity grid to which the project is connected within the host country, region, or equivalent, or the following default values: 20% for high transmission and distribution losses in project and leakage calculations, or where electricity consumption increases from baseline to project activities 3% for low transmission and distribution losses in baseline calculations, or where electricity consumption decreases from baseline to project activities Estimate TDLL for the distribution and transmission networks of the electricity grid at the same voltage as the connection to the project.
+Do not include other grid losses (e.g., commercial losses, theft) in technical distribution losses.
 The distribution losses may be either calculated by project proponents or based on references from utilities, network operators, or other official documentation.
-Frequency of monitoring/recording Annually.
-Where data from the relevant year are not available, use the most recent available values.
-QA/QC procedures to be applied Deduct uncertainty according to instructions specific to each methodology.
+Frequency of monitoring/recording Annually Where data from the relevant year are not available, use the most recent available values.
+QA/QC procedures to be applied Propagate uncertainty according to instructions specific to the VCS methodology used.
 Assume 5% uncertainty for values published by national or regional governments, utilities, network operators, or multinational institutions and propagate as per IPCC guidance.
-Purpose of data Calculation of baseline, project, and leakage emissions • Calculation method N/A Comments TDL is expressed as a decimal equivalent (i.e., 20% is expressed as 0.20).
+Purpose of data Calculation of baseline, project, and leakage emissions Calculation method N/A Comments TDL is expressed as a decimal equivalent (i.e., 20% is expressed as 0.20).

-Data/Parameter EG PBWA , EG n

-Data unit MWh
+Data/Parameter EG {PBWA} EGn Data unit MWh

-Description Total quantity of electricity generated by the power plant (either associated to the wheeling arrangement in the PPA, or a shared power plant n respectively) in the monitoring period

-Equations (9), (13) Source of data Direct measurement Description of measurement methods and procedures to be applied Measure net electricity generation using calibrated meters Frequency of monitoring/recording Continuous, aggregated and recorded at least monthly.
-QA/QC procedures to be applied Cross-check generation data with receipts/invoices from utilities or suppliers where applicable.
+Description Total quantity of electricity generated by the power plant associated with the wheeling arrangement in the PPA in the monitoring period Total quantity of electricity generated by shared power plant n in the monitoring period Equations (9), (13) Source of data Direct measurement Description of measurement methods and procedures to be applied Measure net electricity generation using calibrated meters.
+Frequency of monitoring/recording Continuous, aggregated and recorded at least monthly QA/QC procedures to be applied Cross-check generation data with receipts/invoices from utilities or suppliers where applicable.
 Regularly test and calibrate the meters.
 Purpose of data To determine the electricity generated in the project Calculation of baseline, project, and leakage emissions Calculation method For cumulative electricity meters, use the difference between initial and final readings and record the dates of each reading.
 Use linear interpolation where meter reading dates do not align with the monitoring period.
-Where historical data are used in the baseline, do one of the following: Use at least three years of the most recent records, 2) Justify why previous data are more appropriate, or 3) Justify why a shorter data period is appropriate.
+Where historical data are used in the baseline, do one of the following: Use at least three years of the most recent records.
+Justify why previous data are more appropriate.
 Comments None